Long Beach, California, USA

 The engine lubrication "circuit" in BMC A-series engines is not described in any service manuals I have ever seen.
 For that reason, I thought it might be useful to document it.
 The following material is based on my recent rebuild of a 1275 cc MG Midget engine, but it's probably valid for other Sprite and Midget engines.
 Other BMC engines, while not identical, are probably similar to these.

 Click on any illustration to bring up a larger version; use the back button of your browser to return to this page.

 I don't like saying this, but I suppose it's necessary, now that the lawyers have taken over American society.
-If you choose to do anything based on this information, but don't know enough about automobiles or electronics to be comfortable with it, get some help.
+If you choose to do anything based on this information, but don't know enough about automobiles to be comfortable with it, get some help.
 I make no guarantees that this information is correct, so you take full responsibility for the results of anything you do that is based on it.
 This is just a report on my experience with these engines.
 It is not intended to be a set of instructions for duplicating my work or a recommendation to do it.
 You're on your own.

 Return to the Sprite page...